About AACT

 Each meeting has two co-chairs from different regions.
 The co-chairs run the meeting.

 What does AACT do?
 We talk to the government to make sure self-advocate voices are heard.
 We also share what groups around Alberta do to put self-advocacy in action.
-Right now AACT representatives are part of a PDD self-advocate advisory group.
 We talk with the government about what people want and how we can work together.

 We will need money and support to meet and make plans.
 We will also need money and support for newsletters and our website.
 We are a registered Society.